 The Rack PDU implementation supports a single parent, multiple children hierarchy.
 The parent may exist as a standalone Rack PDU or as the host Rack PDU for an NPS chain of Rack PDUs.
 The parent usage reports the power consumed by the Rack PDUs themselves, including any NPS guest Rack PDUs.
-The children report inlet power.
+The children report either inlet power or, in the case of monitored outlets, the power consumed at the outlet.
 Both parent and children report a usage level (0-10 scale).
 The parent and inlet usage are always reported as 10 or "On".
+In the case of switched outlets the actual state of the switch is reported and may also be altered by the Cisco device.